 Hippocrates recommended that people wash and enjoy a massage regularly in order to stay healthy.
 The ancient Greeks built huge bath halls and the Romans created baths of marble and gold for the wealthy.
 Natural mineral springs have been recommended for many years as a way to relax and remove toxins from your body.

 While you may be most familiar with hydrotherapy as a way to help treat arthritis, there are many other reasons that people choose hydrotherapy including a hydrotherapy bath for relaxation.
 Alternating hot and cold water treatments, herbal and steam baths and hot compresses have all been used to improve stamina and remove toxins in order to strengthen our immune systems.
-Adding essential oils and fragrant herbs allow us to add in extra healing properties to our routine.
+Adding essential oils and fragrant herbs allows us to add extra healing properties to our routine.